AxisCommunications/acap-rs-app-template/README.md

 make build
 ```

-Other important workflows are documented in the [Makefile](./Makefile) and can be listed with `make help`.
+Other useful workflows are documented under the "Verbs" section of the [Makefile](./Makefile).

 ## License